cow-co/cow-co.github.io/physics/_posts/2021-02-19-Higgs-Mechanism.md

 We've been obliged to introduce even more fields, some of which are *massless*, and we still don't have anything that looks like our massive weak mediators.
 What do we do now?!

 Local gauge invariance, is what.
-It turns out that we can *choose* a gauge (that is, choose a specific transformation) such that the Goldstone bosons disappear entirely!
+It turns out that we can *choose* a gauge (that is, choose a specific transformation) such that the Goldstone bosons disappear entirely, and our weak mediators pop out as gauge fields!
 Remember, because our Lagrangian is invariant under such transformations, we are completely free to do this.

 You might consider this as essentially "rephrasing" the problem, to "absorb" the Goldstone bosons into an adjusted form of the massive boson.
 We do this to match what we observe in reality (i.e. that none of these Goldstone bosons exist) - if we *did* observe the Goldstone bosons, we'd just do away with the gauge transformation.